OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - key materials that need to live longer than a single deployment due to the nature of their usage in the interaction with other instances of the same service (e.g. storage encryption keys, TLS PKI keys)
 - key materials and/or credentials to connect to services which do not support creating temporal roles and/or credentials.

+### 6.3 Ensure limitations are in Place

+Secrets should never be retrievable by everyone and everything.
+Always make sure that you put limits in place:

+- Do you have the oppertunities to create access policies: make sure that there are policies in place to limit the amount of entitites that can read or write at the secret.
+At the same time: make sure that the policies are written in such a way that they can easily be extended and are not to complicated to use.
+- Is there no way to reduce access to certain secrets within a secrets management solution?
+Consider separating the production and development secrets from each other by having separate secret management solutions and then reduce access to the production secrets management solution.

+### 6.4 Security Event Monitoring is Key

+Always monitor who/what, from which IP, and with what methodology is accessing the secret.
+There are various patterns where you need to look out for, such as, but not limitted to:

+- Monitor who accesses the secret at the secret management system: is this normal behavior?
+So if the CI/CD credentials are used to access the secret management solution from a different IP than where the CI/CD system is running: provide a security alert and assume the secret compromised.
+- Monitor at the actual service requiring the secret (if possible) whether the user of the secret is actually coming from an expected IP, with expected user agent.
+If not: alert and assume the secret compromised.

 ## 7 Encryption

 Secrets Management goes hand in hand with encryption.
 After all: the secrets should be stored encrypted somewhere to protect their confidentiality and Integrity.